How to Plan a Trip to New Zealand with Children: Plan a New Zealand Family Vacation

 Stopping for food is a good way to break up the drive and, well, stay alive!
 There are plenty of supermarkets across New Zealand to stock up on healthy road trip snacks and groceries to make the most of the self-catering accommodation (and save a ton of money on food).
 Plan your food shopping budget using our guide, How Expensive is New Zealand?
 Plus, get advice for grocery shopping in our guide to Food Shopping in New Zealand.

-See what are the staples of New Zealand, such as fish and chips, hangi and hokey pokey ice cream, in Where to Try Traditional New Zealand Food?
+See what are the staples of New Zealand, such as fish and chips, hangi and hokey pokey ice cream, in Where to Try Traditional New Zealand Food? and the 25 Foods You Have to Try in New Zealand.

 While we can’t give you a precise family budget for New Zealand, knowing that each family has very different tastes and needs, we can provide the typical expenses associated with a family trip (after airfares).
 Work out your family’s budget according to your own needs by looking at the typical prices listed below or in our article, How Much Does it Cost to Travel New Zealand?